ntersol/react-starter/README.md

 ## Form Validation
 The library used for this demo is `react-hook-form`.

+## Form Validation with Formik and Yup
+The same app above, written for the [Formik](https://formik.org/) library with [Yup](https://github.com/jquense/yup) validation.

 ## Paginated, Tabular Data
 This example uses [material-react-table](https://www.material-react-table.com/) which is in turn based on [material-ui (a.k.a.
 MUI)](https://mui.com/).
 The packages added to `Dependencies` are: